 Class II gaming covers games of chance like bingo, keno, pull tabs, and non-banked card games.
 Tribes wishing to offer Class II games must regulate their games according to NIGC oversight.
 The IGRA does not require tribes to enter into tribal-state compacts in order to offer Class II games.
 That said, tribes cannot offer Class II games if state law prohibits them.

-Class III gaming covers all of the gambling games that are not Class I or Class II, including casino-style gambling games like slots, roulette, blackjack, and craps.
+Class III gaming covers all of the gambling games that are not Class I or Class II, including casino-style gambling games like slots, roulette, real money blackjack, and craps.
 To operate Class III games, tribes must enter into tribal-state compacts.
 Then the federal government has to approve the compact as well before the tribes can offer the games.

 State laws and tribal-state compacts